MoSE: Skill-by-Skill Mixture-of-Experts Learning for Embodied Autonomous Machines: Method

 \subsubsection{Skill Definition}

-To construct such a skill-centric routing mechanism, we start by defining driving skills.
-In doing so, we follow two key principles: \begin{enumerate} \item Considering the parameters introduced by the router, the complexity should be minimized to simplify routing. \item The defined skills should cover all data while being applicable across multiple datasets. \end{enumerate} To meet these, we introduce a general skill at each hierarchical level.
-On one hand, this general skill ensures comprehensive skill coverage, especially for relatively ambiguous samples.
-On the other hand, since some samples may not require all hierarchical levels, we assign general skills to the unused levels to ensure coverage for those samples.
+To enable a skill-centric routing mechanism, we begin by defining driving skills based on two principles: \begin{enumerate} \item Minimize the complexity introduced by the router to simplify routing. \item Ensure skills provide complete data coverage and generalize across multiple datasets. \end{enumerate}

+To meet these goals, we introduce a general skill at each hierarchical level.
+This ensures coverage for ambiguous samples and handles cases where certain levels are unused by assigning general skills to them.

-The overall skill definition pipeline can be seen in Fig.~\ref{fig:Figure-4} Stage 1, we leverage existing state-of-the-art large models e.g.\ GPT, to define the driving skills.
-During the definition process, we provide GPT with examples from different datasets leveraging its inherent world knowledge.
-We additionally incorporate human driving experience as supplementary information.
-Finally, GPT generates skill definitions at different hierarchical levels, and the skills are further refined by human.
-Taking the image and question in Fig.~\ref{fig:overallpipeline}(a) as an example, we annotate the activated skills at each hierarchical level.
+As shown in Fig.~\ref{fig:Figure-4} Stage 1, we use state-of-the-art language models (e.g., GPT) to define driving and manipulation skills.
+GPT receives examples from diverse datasets and is supplemented with human driving and manipulation knowledge.
+The model generates skill definitions at multiple levels, which are further refined by human experts.

-Our model attends to different hierarchical levels at different stages and activates the corresponding skills at each level.
-Under this skill definition, the activated skills across hierarchical levels form a structured chain, one possible structured chain is illustrated in the Fig.~\ref{fig:overallpipeline}(c).
-This chain serves two main purposes: first, it facilitates MoSE’s reasoning and training; second, it provides better interpretation at inference stage.
-For instance, in the example shown in Fig.~\ref{fig:overallpipeline}(c), the model first detects all key objects within a specific region.
-It then predicts the possible behaviors of these objects and finally evaluates their importance and priority.
-Based on this chain, the model determines which objects in the current scene are likely to influence driving decisions.
-This structured reasoning process offers valuable debugging cues and enhances interaction with users, thereby improving user trust in the model.
+Our model activates appropriate skills at each hierarchical level, forming a structured skill chain (Fig.~\ref{fig:overallpipeline}(c)).
+This chain supports both MoSE’s reasoning and training, and improves interpretability during inference.
+For instance, the model first detects key objects, predicts their possible behaviors, and evaluates their relevance.
+This structured reasoning helps identify influential objects and provides interpretability for debugging and user trust.